kflagg/kflagg.github.io/_pages/consulting.md

 experiments.
 I also did graduate research in the statistical mapping of unexploded ordnance at weapons testing sites.
-Additionally, I have extensive experience with cloud computing and enterprise-scale databases, so I am prepared to tackle any data-related issue you may have.
+Additionally, I have extensive experience with cloud computing and enterprise-scale databases, so I am prepared to tackle any data-related issue you may have, from establishing robust ingestion processes to automating training and use of predictive models, and providing real-time alerts to their performance.

 If you are interested in bringing me onto your project as a statistical practitioner, I will be happy to schedule a free no-obligation 45-minute